Sher-my/3-UTR_AS_Finder/README.md

 # 3-UTR_AS_Finder
-Plenty of scripts that finding alternative splicing(AS) events of 3'UTR.
+Finding alternative splicing(AS) events of 3'UTR for Danio rerio during 12-24hpf. bash zebrafish.sh